OpenCTI-Platform/opencti/docs/docs/usage/deduplication.md

 | Tool                    | `name` OR `alias`                                           |
 | Vulnerability           | `name` OR `alias`                                           |

+!!! info "Names and aliases management"

+    The name and aliases of an entity define a set of unique values, so it's not possible to have the name equal to an alias and vice versa.

 ### Relationships

 The deduplication process of relationships is based on the following criterias: